 3. Either prior to the commencement of the development or as part of the first reserved matters application full details of the alignment, height and appearance of all fences and walls and gates to be erected (notwithstanding any such detail shown on the submitted plans) shall be submitted to and approved in writing by the Local Planning Authority.
 Notwithstanding the above there shall be 1.8m boundary treatments between the rear gardens of each individual dwelling, and natural stone walling shall be used around the perimeter of the site.
 No dwelling shall be occupied until all fences and walls shown in the approved details to bound its plot have been erected in conformity with the approved details.
-Other fences and walls shown in the approved details prior to substantial completion of the development.
+Other fences and walls shown in the approved details shall have been erected in conformity with the approved details prior to substantial completion of the development.